chef-boneyard/cookbook-quality-metrics-rfc/quality-metrics/qm-010-multi_platform.md

 ---
-SMQM: 14
+SMQM: 010
 Author: Tim Smith <tsmith@chef.io>
 Status: Accepted
 License: Apache 2.0
 ---

-# Supports Multiple Platforms
+# Cookbook Supports Multiple Platforms

 The cookbook author has indicated support for multiple platforms by including more than 1 supports attribute in the metadata.rb